aksommerville/sevensauces/README.md

 - - - Matches probably not, since we don't (and won't) have item quantities.
 - - - Compass probably not, there's no buried treasure and no place for narrative guidance.
 - [ ] Picking up fauna is not obvious.
 Need some indication immediately when the clock starts ticking.
-- [x] Pause: Show name and description of highlighted item.
-Importantly, the foodgroup and density.
 - [ ] Release grapple over water.
 What should happen?
 What we have is not ok.
 - [ ] Fishing odds varying geographically.
 And maybe different kinds of fish?
 And maybe you can fish one spot out?
 - [ ] Fishing challenges: